 Restricted Stock.
-Based on the achievement of the specified net income per share for the year 1995, the restrictions accompanying the 2,000 shares of restricted stock awarded to Mr. Mills in 1993 were released as of December 31, 1995.
+Based on the achievement of the specified net income per share for the year 1995, the restrictions accompanying the 2,000 shares of restricted stock awarded to Mr. Mills in 1993 were released in January of 1996.
 Mr. Mills currently holds 2,500 shares of restricted stock tied to the performance of the Company as of December 31, 1996.
 The Committee did not award any restricted stock in 1995.